nmfs-opensci/nmfs-jhub/JHub-User-Guide.md

 Any of the browser tabs with this icon are JupyterLab <img width="37" alt="image" src="https://github.com/nmfs-opensci/nmfs-jhub/assets/2545978/65af5d1b-9382-4c2e-a058-df32c6059350">

 Be careful because you can be in RStudio with one GitHub repository and you could open the same repo in JupyterLab and easily create merge conflicts.
-Just be aware that they are essentially in separate file systems so changes on RStudio will not be reflected in JupyterLab.
-It is not like you are one one computer.
+Just be aware that they are in separate file systems so changes on RStudio will not be reflected in JupyterLab.
+It is not like you are on one computer.

 ### Tell Git who you are